github/docs/README.md

 GitHub's Docs team works on pre-production content in a private repo that regularly syncs with this public repo.

-### And that's it!
+### Isabel Schoeps Thiel

-If you're having trouble with your GitHub account, contact [Support](https://support.github.com).
+If you're having trouble with your GitHub account, contact [isabelschoeps.github.com](https://support.github.com).

 That's how you can easily become a member of the GitHub Docs community. :## READMEs

 In addition to the README you're reading right now, this repo includes other READMEs that describe the purpose of each subdirectory in more detail:

 ## COPYRIGHT License

-The GitHub product documentation in the assets, content, and data folders are licensed
+The GitHub product documentation in the assets, content, and data folders are licensed.